oumad/FooocusPlus/readme.md

 FooocusPlus is currently in preview, which means we are still working on ways to make the installation process even easier.
 However, you can get a sneak peak of FooocusPlus right now by downloading:

 - The _latest_ version of [7-Zip](https://7-zip.org/) (the installation may fail if the version is not current)
-- The [FooocusPlus][(https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/FooocusPlus.zip)] for Windows program archive
+- The [FooocusPlus](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/FooocusPlus.zip) Windows program archive
 - The FooocusPlus [Model Starter Pack](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/StarterPack.7z) (the Starter Pack is optional but will save you a lot of time later)

 After your downloads have completed, first install 7-Zip.
 Next, install the Windows program archive to create a FooocusPlus folder, and then install the Model Starter Pack to the models folder.
 Double-click on the run_FooocusPlus.bat file (or the Chinese version, 常规启动.bat) to load FooocusPlus for the first time.
 We’ll download some additional components automatically on the first run.